Research Reboot – Return to Research

-This page has important information about returning to campus research space in Phase 2.
+This page has important information about returning to campus research space.
 Those who are approved must abide by requirements laid out to conduct research and maintain safe conditions at all times.

 All plans for on-campus research must comply with campus and external guidelines and be an approved activity.
 Researchers should be aware that depending on the situation, such as an increase in positive cases in the community or cases on campus, we may need to again quickly introduce additional restrictions to on-campus research activity.
 We will continue to monitor and provide guidance to our research community.

 Research is being restarted gradually, with a focus on expanding on-site research and scholarly activities while minimizing the risk of transmission of COVID-19 to our students, staff, faculty, and the larger Madison community.
 “On-site activities” refer to research and scholarly activities conducted on campus, at University-owned facilities, and at non-University field locations or leased spaces.

 Faculty and PIs must request approval for all on-site activities conducted by individuals for whom they have responsibility, whether as part of research teams (e.g. a lab group) or as independent researchers (e.g. a graduate advisee).

 Phase 0, which was our initial response to COVID-19, was to move most research off campus.
 Only ‘essential’ research activities on campus were approved.

 In Phase 1, which began in early June, a limited expansion of research activities were approved.
 During this time, a health safety protocol was developed by a committee consisting of me, the associate vice chancellors for research and the associate deans for research representing all the schools and colleges.
 We also worked with EHS,FP&M and consulted an architecture firm that designs research labs to develop our guidelines. .
 In Phase 1, we took a conservative approach to setting guidelines with the goal of learning how to operate safely in this new environment.